wangchning/vocabulary/Vocabulary.md

 - The investment reaches maturity after ten years.
 - Humans experience a delayed maturity; we arrive at all stages of life later than other mammals.

+### mindset
+If you have an environmentalist mindset, you probably bring your own bags to the grocery store.

+- It's extraordinary how hard it is to change the mindset of the public and the press.